-In this article you will find top 23 best Sci-Fi Movies about aliens and space.
+In this article, you will find the top 23 best Sci-Fi Movies about aliens and space.
 Practically you will find in this list best stories about aliens attacking the Earth, alien spaceships visiting our world, or the encounter in space of aliens.

 23. Pitch Black (2000)

 The Gratzner spacecraft collapsed on a distant planet.
 S.O.S. signals continued to emerge, indicating at least 40 survivors.
-Among them is Riddick (Vin Diesel), a dangerous and armed convict, the bad guy, but at the same time the good guy of this sci fi movie.
+Among them is Riddick (Vin Diesel), a dangerous and armed convict, the bad guy, but at the same time the good guy of this sci-fi movie.
 During the day, the planet is empty, barren and lifeless.
 At sunset, the planet is submerged in darkness and its inhabitants appear.
-Now, the survivors will have to fear not just Riddick, but also this dangerous alien lifeforms.
+Now, the survivors will have to fear not just Riddick, but also these dangerous alien lifeforms.